nchristiny/nchristiny.github.io/_posts/2016-05-03-mongo-bongo.md

 end
 {% endhighlight %}

+This adds an additional field called `id` with the same hexadecimal value of `_id` to each new Mongoid document.

-There are plenty of other avenues to explore with regard to MongoDB and this barely scratches the surface, but these are a couple of the issues that I saw that were new to me when I started exploring the exciting world of noSQL databases.
+There are plenty of other avenues to explore with regard to MongoDB, and the above barely scratches the surface.
+These were just a couple of the issues that were new to me when I started exploring the exciting world of noSQL databases.

 [^fn-1]: [Mongo Docs](https://docs.mongodb.org/manual/introduction/)
 [^fn-2]: [Mongoid](https://github.com/mongodb/mongoid)